PrefectHQ/prefect/docs/guides/concurrency_limits_v2.md

 1. The code imports the necessary modules and the concurrency context manager.
 Use the `prefect.concurrency.sync` module for sync usage and the `prefect.concurrency.asyncio` module for async usage.
 2. It defines a `process_data` task, taking `x` and `y` as input arguments.
 Inside this task, the concurrency context manager controls concurrency, using the `database` concurrency limit and occupying one slot.
 If another task attempts to run with the same limit and no slots are available, that task will be blocked until a slot becomes available.
 3. A flow named `my_flow` is defined.
 Within this flow, it iterates through a list of tuples, each containing pairs of x and y values.
-For each pair, the process_data task is submitted with the corresponding x and y values for processing.
+For each pair, the `process_data` task is submitted with the corresponding x and y values for processing.

 ## Using `rate_limit`
-The Rate Limit feature provides control over the frequency of requests or operations, ensuring responsible usage and system stability.
+The rate limit feature provides control over the frequency of requests or operations, ensuring responsible usage and system stability.
 Depending on your requirements, you can utilize `rate_limit` to govern both synchronous (sync) and asynchronous (async) operations.
 Here's how to make the most of it:

 !!! tip "Slot decay"
-    When using the `rate_limit` function the concurrency limit you use must have a slot decay configured.
+    When using the `rate_limit` function, the concurrency limit you use must have a slot decay configured.

 **Sync**